medic/cht-core/README.md

 4) change the couch db configuration secure_rewrites to false.

-See [Kujua Sentinel](https://github.com/medic/kujua-sentinel) for more information.
+See [Medic Sentinel](https://github.com/medic/medic-sentinel) for more information.

 ## Tests